479-783-8000

 In Arkansas, the statute of limitations for most medical malpractice claims is two years under Ark.
 Code § 16-114-203.
 The limitations period starts to run from the date of the wrongful act.
 In the case of a foreign instrument left in your body, the statute of limitations is one year from the date that you should have reasonably discovered it.

 Under 76 Okla.
-Stat. §76-18, the Oklahoma statute of limitations for medical malpractice cases is two years.
+Stat. § 76-18, the Oklahoma statute of limitations for medical malpractice cases is two years.
 If the claim involves a state, municipal, or county agency or employee, the statute of limitations is only one year.

 Damages Caps

 Some states do not have caps on damages for medical malpractice cases.
 For example, no cap or limit on damages in medical malpractice cases exists in Arkansas or Oklahoma.
+This means that victims of medical malpractice in these states can potentially receive full compensation for their economic and non-economic losses without being subject to an upper limit imposed by law.

 Talk to an Experienced Attorney